-Earlier this year, the US Air Force deployed what it calls an “air contingent” to the Philippines.
+Over the recent years, the US Air Force has deployed what it calls an “air contingent” to the Philippines.
 It’s believed this “contingent” is closely monitoring escalating tensions in the South China Sea.

 The US military held a presence at the base from 1903 to 1991 but withdrew just before the eruption of Mount Pinatubo.
 And that exploding mountain is where we were headed.

 Mount Pinatubo is part of a chain of volcanoes called the Zambales Mountains and when it erupted in June 1991, it was the second-largest terrestrial eruption of the 20th century, spewing out ten cubic kilometres of ash and claiming 847 lives.